sbreitbart/to_bioinf/Figures_Tables/README.md

 ### Stairway_plot

-This folder contains demographic modelling plots for various mutation rates, as well as historical human population trends for Toronto, Ontario, and Canada, to contextualize the former plots.
+This folder contains demographic modelling plots for various mutation rates and generation times, plus breakpoint analysis for the main model.

 ### tajimas_d